 Some renovation work can be carried out without any formal approval.
 These are typically cosmetic or like-for-like changes that do not affect the structure, building envelope, or compliance of the home:

 The key principle is: if you are not changing the structure, the footprint, the roofline, or the use of any room, you are generally in safe territory.
 But “generally” is doing a lot of work in that sentence — there are exceptions, and it pays to check.
+For a full overview of the Gold Coast council approval process in 2026, including timelines and fees, see our dedicated guide.

 Most renovations that go beyond cosmetic updates will need at least a Building Approval (BA).
 A BA is assessed by a licensed building certifier — either a private certifier or council’s building team — and confirms that the work complies with the National Construction Code (NCC) and relevant Australian Standards.